 Understanding ADA Responsibility and Liability

-Employees are responsible for creating and maintaining accessible digital content in their programs and materials.
-At the same time, under ADA Title II, legal responsibility for compliance ultimately rests with the "public entity" — in this case, NC State — not individual employees or program teams.
+Under ADA Title II, legal responsibility for compliance ultimately resides with "public entities" — in this case, NC State — not individual employees or programs.

 How Accessibility Issues Are Typically Addressed